-Donor-recommended grants: The Community Foundation stewards a variety of donor advised funds.
+Donor-recommended grants: We steward a variety of donor advised funds.
 Grants are awarded from these funds based upon recommendations from the donors who set up the fund or their designated representatives.
 Current fund holders can make grant recommendations using this form.

-Competitive grants: The Community Foundation has several funds that award grants on a competitive basis.
+Competitive grants: We hold several Funds for Whatcom County that award grants on a competitive basis.
 Some of the grants have a specific focus area.
-Others, such as grants from the Fund for Whatcom County are more broadly designed to meet our community’s changing needs.
-Proposals for all funds are typically accepted in January of each year.
+Others are more broadly designed to meet our community’s changing needs.
+Proposals are typically accepted in January of each year.

 - Grant Awards Announced | Early Spring

-The amount of funding available in each field of interest varies depending on annual donations and income available from designated and unrestricted funds.
-We anticipate having annual funds available in the following fields:
+Funding amounts vary depending on annual donations and income available from endowments.
+We anticipate having funding available in the below fields: